 - Under the new SBA rules, the joint venture partners to a joint venture could form a second joint venture and be awarded three other contracts, and a third joint venture could be awarded three more.

-- According to the SBA, a joint venture is an entity with limited duration.
+- According to the SBA, a joint venture is an entity with a limited duration.

 Some small businesses now play it safe by forming joint ventures with different companies to avoid scrutiny.
 There is an argument to be made that long-standing relationships or contractual dependence on specific companies can lead to a finding of general affiliation, even in the 8(a) mentor/protégé joint venture context.